OctopusDeploy/blog/blog/2022-q3/k8s-training/16-ingress-demo/index.md

 ---
-title: "Ingress and Ingress Controllers Demo"
+title: "Ingress and Ingress Controllers demo"
-description: "Learn how to deploy an Ingress Controller and expose services via Ingress resources, as part of our Kubernetes training series"
+description: "Learn how to deploy an Ingress Controller and expose services via Ingress resources, as part of our Kubernetes training series."
 author: matthew.casperson@octopus.com
 visibility: public
 published: 2022-01-01-1200